tborychowski/slack-nord-theme/README.md

 Going full nord

-Inspired by the amazing slack night-mode: https://github.com/laCour/slack-night-mode this paints the whole slack window with the nord colours:
+Inspired by (and mostly "borrowed" from) the amazing slack night-mode: https://github.com/laCour/slack-night-mode this paints the whole slack window with the nord colours:

 [here be screen]